Albemarle Sound: Voyage Through Centuries XI

 Spongy wetlands allow water to seep ever so slowly through the landscape.
 Mighty trees in acres of forests have vast networks of roots that drink copious quantities of water.
 Once removed, there is erosion and puddles and muck.
 Ugliness, too.

-New ideas must bubble up through collaboration with scientists, government officials and communities.
+New ideas must bubble up as scientists, politicians and communities work together.
 Money is needed to experiment and implement.
-Like paleo-Indians we need to develop resilience, a concept that has been adopted by many planners.

 Resilience to storms: Are we just mopping up after storms, or are we making decisions that will reduce future damage?